starandtina/frontend-interview-questions/README.md

 * Provide a functional version of `each` or `forEach` used to iterates over a list of elements, yielding each in turn to an iteratee function.
 * Provide a functional version of `function.apply`.
 * Partially apply a function by filling in any number of its arguments, without changing its dynamic this value.
-* Implement _currying_ in which we could prefill arguments to a function before it's exectued.
+* Implement _currying_ in which we could pre-fill arguments to a function before it's executed.
 * Write your own function composition, returns the composition of a list of functions, where each function consumes the return value of the function that follows.
 In math terms, composing the functions `f()`, `g()`, and `h()` produces `f(g(h()))`.
 * Shuffle an array of numbers using [Fisher-Yates shuffle](http://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).
 * Provide a polyfill of string trim function.